-Bryophyte Crawl
+Bryophyte Crawl Club

 In case of inclement weather: I always keep an eye on the weather leading up to the crawl.
 If it looks like storms or is too cold or hot, I will cancel at least 24hrs ahead of time.
 If possible, a new date/time might be set to try again.
-RSVP’s giving your email address are a nice way for you to stay in the loop.
 I will reach out via email, make updates on this website, as well as on my FB page (Lena Lichenpold).
-Please be sure to check your junk mail if it is your first time to receive emails from me, as it may appear there based on your settings.

 ← Back